IdentityServer/IdentityServer4.Quickstart.UI/README.md

 The assumption is that you started with an empty web application, added identityserver and configured the resources, clients and users.

 ### Adding MVC
 The quickstart UI uses MVC.
-Before you can add the UI you need to add the following nuget packages:
+Before you can add the UI you need to add the following nuget packages (these packages are not required if you're targeting ASP.NET Core 2.0 and the package `Microsoft.AspNetCore.All` is installed):

 ```
 Microsoft.AspNetCore.Mvc